vPeteWalker/midway/lcm/lcm.rst

 .. note::

    Some entities are local to Prism Central, such as Calm, Epsilon, and Karbon.
-To manage these entities, you must log on to Prism Central.
+To manage these entities, you must log on to **Prism Central**.

    Other entities, such as component firmware, are local to Prism Element.
-To manage these entities, you must log on to Prism Element.
+To manage these entities, you must log on to **Prism Element**.

 #.
 From the drop-down menu, select **LCM**.